Tuition fees information

 - Students with a residence permit other than "Residence Permit – Student"

-If you exceed the fee exemption period, you will be charged tuition fees of EUR 363.36 and students' union membership fee of EUR 20.70 per semester.
+If you exceed the fee exemption period, you will be charged tuition fees of EUR 363.36 per semester and students' union membership fee of EUR 22.70 per semester.
 If you can provide grounds for exemption (see Statutory exemption regulations – Grounds for exemption), you will only have to pay the students' union membership fee.

-External students must pay tuition fees of EUR 363.36 and the students' union membership fee of EUR 20.70 from the first semester onwards, irrespective of their nationality.
+External students must pay tuition fees of EUR 363.36 per semester and the students' union membership fee of EUR 22.70 per semester from the first semester onwards, irrespective of their nationality.
 The students' union membership fee does NOT rise during the extension period.

 External students who are only participating in one university year or the preparatory year are exempt from tuition fees and the students' union membership fee.